k3d-io/k3d/README.md

 Grab a release from the [release tab](https://github.com/iwilltry42/k3d-go/releases).

+or `go install github.com/iwilltry42/k3d-go`

 or...

 ## Build

 1. Clone this repo, e.g. via `go get -u github.com/iwilltry42/k3d-go/releases`
 2. Inside the repo run
-   - `make bootstrap` to install build tools and then `make build` to build for your current system
+   - `make` to build for your current system
    - `go install` to install it to your `GOPATH`
    - `make build-cross` to build for all systems